 To be honest, I wasn’t sure it was possible.

 I mean, how can you make a golden chocolate chip cookie without butter?
 And how do you make a soft and chewy cookie without eggs?
-Well I’m here to tell you, IT’S POSSIBLE.
+Well just like my Vegan Brownies, I’m here to tell you, IT’S POSSIBLE.

 I cannot wait for you guys to try these cookies!
 Honestly, they’re madness.
 Almost buttery with no butter, they stay together despite there being no eggs, and they’re a true chocolate-y treat.